Previous Issue (Summer 2014)

 The editors are committed to publishing research-based articles and case studies of interest to scholars, artists, and students in the areas of entrepreneurship theory as applied to the arts; arts entrepreneurship education; arts management; arts and creative industries; public policy and the arts; the arts in community and economic development; nonprofit leadership; social entrepreneurship in or using the arts; evaluation and assessment; public practice in the arts.

-Artivate will be published twice yearly in an online format.
+Artivate is published twice yearly, summer and winter, in an online format.
 The editors are particularly interested in articles that actively link theory with practice in ways that will be of interest and impact to the broad cross-section of the Journal’s readership.
 Self-reflective studies from arts entrepreneurs and empirical research from scholars are equally welcome.
-We are interested in supporting the growth of our nascent discipline and are committed to publishing at least one debut article from an emerging scholar in each issue.
+We are interested in supporting the growth of our nascent discipline and also welcome debut articles from emerging scholars.

 Our editorial board is drawn from diverse disciplines at the nexus of entrepreneurship and the arts.
 These distinguished colleagues review and recommend articles submitted for consideration and we thank them in advance for their hard work and dedication.

 Artivate is published by The Pave Program in Arts Entrepreneurship of Arizona State University.